-As of August 2, 2005, approximately 77 percent of our total fleet days were committed for the remainder of 2005 and approximately 52 percent for the year 2006.
+As of November 2, 2005, approximately 81 percent of our total fleet days were committed for the remainder of 2005 and approximately 63 percent for the year 2006.

-Insurance-We have renewed our insurance policy for 12 months effective May 1, 2005, with terms similar to those under our prior policy.
-We have maintained a per occurrence insurance deductible of \$10 million on our hull and machinery and our protection and indemnity policies.
-We also have an additional aggregate deductible of \$20 million that is applied to each hull and machinery occurrence until it has been exhausted over one or more occurrences.
-After the \$20 million aggregate deductible is fully exhausted, the hull and machinery deductible reverts to \$10 million per occurrence.
+Insurance-We renewed our insurance policy for 12 months effective May 1, 2005, with terms similar to those under our prior policy.
+We have maintained a per occurrence insurance deductible of \$10 million per year on our hull and machinery and personal injury insurance and a \$5 million deductible on third party property damage insurance.
+We also have an additional aggregate deductible of \$20 million that is applied to any hull and machinery occurrence until it has been exhausted.
+After the \$20 million aggregate deductible is fully exhausted, the hull and machinery deductible of \$10 million per occurrence continues to apply.
+We do not carry insurance for loss of revenue.
+As a result of damages to two of our semisubmersible rigs, the Deepwater Nautilus and Transocean Marianas, sustained during hurricanes Katrina and Rita, we expect to fully exhaust our per occurrence and aggregate deductibles and expect to receive insurance proceeds of approximately \$10 million (see "-Significant Events").